PhD, Johns Hopkins University, 1998

 The overarching goal of my research program is to uncover the mechanisms mediating how males and females differ in their immune responses to viral infection and vaccination.
-We hypothesize that sex steroids and signaling through sex steroid receptors are critical pathways modulating immune responses to viruses.
-We consider how immunological, hormonal, and genetic differences between males and females affect sex differences in susceptibility to viruses, including influenza viruses.
-Our research indicates that females typically mount more robust immune responses than males, which can be beneficial for clearance of viruses, but also can be detrimental by causing immunopathology.
+We hypothesize that sex chromosome complement and X-linked genes as well as sex steroids and signaling through sex steroid receptors are critical pathways modulating immune responses to viruses.
+We consider how immunological, hormonal, and genetic differences between males and females affect sex differences in susceptibility to viruses, including influenza, Zika, and SARS-CoV-2 viruses.
+We also study the mechanisms mediating altered immune responses and infectious disease pathogenesis during pregnancy.
+Our research indicates that non-pregnant females typically mount more robust immune responses than males, which can be beneficial for the efficacy of vaccines and clearance of viruses, but also can be detrimental by causing immunopathology.

 Honors and Awards